 Looking for a great, classic choice for your kitchen backsplash?
 Subway tile could be what you’ve been looking for.
 It’s easy to clean, durable, inexpensive and beautiful.
 That adds up to a great value in the world of home building materials.

+There are lots of opinions about liquid stainless steel and this list is the only Pros & Cons list you’ll need.
 Updating your major kitchen appliances to stainless steel for a more modern look can drain your bank account… until now.
-Save thousands of dollars and paint your (working) old appliances with liquid stainless steel for around $150 total and you can finally take that vacation to Tahiti with the money you’ll save.
+Save thousands of dollars and paint your (working) old appliances with liquid stainless steel for $150 total on average.
+Maybe you can finally take that vacation to Tahiti with the money you’ll save.

 Painting countertops might seem a little weird but if you want the look of granite without the cost of granite, take a look at this.
 This is a great solution to a dull and dated countertop.
 It’s durable and will last as long as the countertop you paint it onto.
 It’s a DIY money-saver, too.